ihcsim/kubernetes-terraform-secured/README.md

 ```
 For more information on the bearer token authentication strategy, refer to the docs [here](http://kubernetes.io/docs/admin/authentication/#static-token-file).

-The `k8s/master/auth/basic` file contains the Basic authentication password for the `admin` user, used to access the cluster UI at https://<k8s-master-public-ip>:<secure-port>/ui.
+The `k8s/master/auth/basic` file contains the Basic authentication password for the `admin` user, used to access the cluster UI at `https://<k8s-master-public-ip>:<secure-port>/ui`.
 The password value can be specified using the `k8s_apiserver_basic_auth_admin` variable.

 The Kubelet authenticates with the API Server using the token-based approach, where the `kubelet` user's token is specified in the Kubelet's `kubeconfig` file.
+The template for this `kubeconfig` file can be found in the `k8s/workers` folder.

 The Controller Manager uses the RSA private key `k8s_key` to sign any bearer tokens for all new non-default service accounts.
 The resource for this key is declared in the `k8s.tf` file.

 ### Authorization
-HTTP requests sent to the API Server's secure port are authorized using the [_Attribute-Based Access COntrol_ (ABAC)](http://kubernetes.io/docs/admin/authorization/) authorization scheme.
+HTTP requests sent to the API Server's secure port are authorized using the [_Attribute-Based Access Control_ (ABAC)](http://kubernetes.io/docs/admin/authorization/) authorization scheme.
 The authorization policy file is provided to the API Server using the `--authorization-policy-file=SOMEFILE` option as seen in the `k8s/master/unit-files/kube-apiserver.service` unit file.

-In this set-up, 5 policy objects are provided; one policy for each user defined in the `k8s/master/auth/token.csv` file, one `*` policy and one service account policy.
-The `admin`, `scheduler` and `kubelet` users are authorized to access all resources (such as pods) and API groups (such as `extensions`) in all namespaces.
+In this set-up, 4 policy objects are provided; one policy for each user defined in the `k8s/master/auth/token.csv` file, one `*` policy and one service account policy.
+The `admin` and `kubelet` users are authorized to access all resources (such as pods) and API groups (such as `extensions`) in all namespaces.
 Non-resource paths (such as `/version` and `/apis`) are read-only accessible by any users.
 The service account group has access to all resources, API groups and non-resource paths in all namespaces.

 ### Admission Control
 As [recommended](http://kubernetes.io/docs/admin/admission-controllers/#is-there-a-recommended-set-of-plug-ins-to-use), the API Server is started with the following admission controllers: